StefanoVianello/StefanoVianello.github.io/_pages/about.md

-I am a volunteer contributor for [preLights](https://prelights.biologists.com/about-us/) with Paul Gerald Layague Sanchez, my partner, and I am a signatory of [DORA](https://sfdora.org/read/).
+I am a volunteer contributor for [preLights](https://prelights.biologists.com/about-us/) with Paul Gerald Layague Sanchez, my boyfriend, and I am a signatory of [DORA](https://sfdora.org/read/).

 Please feel free to check the [CV](https://StefanoVianello.github.io/cv/) tab for some more information, or download a digital copy (.pdf) of my CV [here](https://StefanoVianello.github.io/files/CV_VIANELLO_052021.pdf).